 E-Trade: Great research options

-E-Trade offers a competitive assortment of ETFs and mutual funds compared to its peers, but a $500 minimum to open an account and high $6.95 trading fees for those making less than 30 trades per quarter may drive lower-volume investors away.
+E-Trade offers a competitive assortment of ETFs and mutual funds compared to its peers, but a $500 minimum to open an account may drive some beginner investors away.
+Investors who trade frequently will appreciate the $6.95 per trade commissions for stocks, ETFs, and options.
 For investors seeking to automate a portion of their portfolio, E-Trade also offers robo-advisor Core Portfolios, featuring a 0.30% management fee.
-If you are a more active trader, commissions drop to $4.95 per trade when you place more than 30 trades per quarter.

 - Robust mobile and trading apps that offer access to charting tools and research materials

 - No cash bonus is available for new accounts unless a minimum of $25,000 is deposited.

 - The minimum deposit to open an account is $500.

 Premium brokers’ offerings are usually similar to those of full-featured brokers, with additional tiers of service available for investors with more money to invest.
 Most premium brokers offer lots of commission-free products as well, making them worth it for investors with less money to consider opening an account, especially for retirement planning.
 Trading fees are usually on the higher end of the spectrum, over $7 per trade, however there are often steep discounts for investors with large deposits.
 Customized advice, private client services, tax optimization and estate planning are common features for premium brokers.